Republican strategy memo advises GOP campaigns to blame China for coronavirus

 So far this campaign cycle, the NRSC has paid $160,000 to the consultancy firm of Brett O’Donnell, which drafted the document, according to Federal Election Commission data.

+“Under President Trump’s leadership, Republicans gained more Senate seats than any president in midterm elections in the last 50 years,” Tim Murtaugh, the Trump campaign’s communications director, said late Saturday in a statement.
+“The senators are getting bad advice from Brett O’Donnell and are well aware that President Trump has unprecedented support from Republicans nationwide.
+They will need that enthusiasm to be successful in November.”

-The Biden campaign echoed that response in an ad this week, hitting Trump over his praise of Chinese leader Xi Jinping’s handling of the virus.
+The Biden campaign put out its own China-focused ad this week, hitting Trump over his praise of Chinese leader Xi Jinping’s handling of the virus.
 In the ad, Biden says he would have been much tougher on the Chinese government’s lack of transparency.

 Asian Americans have criticized both politicians for using China as a political cudgel, which they say perpetuates racism.

 As the disease began to take hold in the United States, Asian lawmakers urged officials not to reference it as the “China virus” or the “Wuhan virus,” after the city where it originated.
-Rep. Judy Chu (D-Calif.) sent a letter to all of her congressional colleagues on Feb.
+Rep. Judy Chu (D-Calif.) sent a letter to her congressional colleagues on Feb.
 26 urging them to stop using terminology that stokes fear and prejudice against Asian Americans.

 “Since the outbreak of COVID-19, we have seen a surge of discriminatory rhetoric and violent attacks against Asian Americans across the country,” Chu wrote in a letter signed by members of the Asian Pacific American Caucus.
 She added: “Even just looking Asian has been enough to incite attackers to hurl insults and accuse individuals of being disease carriers.”

-The memo encourages Republicans to use this against Democrats too, by asserting they “are more obsessed with being politically correct and what we call the coronavirus than standing up to China and making sure this doesn’t happen again.”
+The memo encourages Republicans to use these kinds of concerns to suggest Democrats “are more obsessed with being politically correct ... than standing up to China and making sure this doesn’t happen again.”

-It also provides GOP candidates with how to respond if asked whether this focus on blaming China is race baiting.
+It also provides GOP candidates with how to respond if asked whether this focus on blaming China is racist.
 They are to say that, “No one is blaming Chinese Americans.
 This is the fault of the Chinese Communist Party for covering up the virus and lying about [its] danger.
 This caused the pandemic and they should be held accountable.”